 # Compute

-Compute template setup can be accomplished through the cnvrg web UI or with a cnvrg CLI command or SDK call.
+Compute template configuration can be performed through the AI Studio web UI, or alternatively, through CLI command or SDK call.

 The topics in this page: